Bring the fun of recess to your gym or rec center with indoor games like 9 Square in the Air.

 • Kids of all ages and skill levels can play together and it is adjustable to different heights

 This year, your students will cheer when teachers announce it’s too cold to go outside.
-Order your 9 Square in the Air before the temperatures begin falling and you’ll have the whole school hoping for a cold snap.
+Order your 9 Square in the Air before the temperatures begin falling.